Keto Protein Cookies

 If it’s your first time baking with protein powder, let me reassure you.
 It’s easy!

-All you need is to measure the protein powder with a measuring cup for precision, pack it into the cup, scoop and sweep excess.
+All you need is to measure the protein powder with a measuring cup for precision, pack it into the cup, scoop, and sweep the excess.

 - Almond Flour – I highly recommend ultra-fine almond flour with a golden color and not almond meal.
 Almond meal usually works well in keto recipes using eggs, even if it adds grainy texture.
 But for these egg-free cookies, I don’t think the cookies would taste good with it.